On rational maps between moduli spaces of curves and of vector bundles: Moduli of Vector Bundles and Classification of Extensions

 \subsection{Vector bundles and theta linear systems}

-Let $C$ be as usual a smooth genus $g\geq 2$ algebraic curve, non-hyperelliptic if $g>2$.
-Let $\pic^d(C)$ be the Picard variety that parametrizes all degree $d$ line bundles on $C$. $\pic^0(C)$ will be often denoted as $Jac(C)$.
-We recall that there exists a canonical divisor $\Theta\subset \pic^{g-1}$ that set theoretically is defined as
+Let $C$ be a smooth genus $g\geq 2$ algebraic curve, non-hyperelliptic if $g>2$.
+Let $\pic^d(C)$ be the Picard variety that parametrizes linear equivalence classes of all degree $d$ line bundles on $C$. $\pic^0(C)$ will be often denoted by $\Jac(C)$.
+We recall that there exists a canonical divisor $\Theta\subset \pic^{g-1}(C)$ that set theoretically is defined as

+Let moreover $\su$ be the moduli space of semi-stable rank 2 vector bundles on $C$ with trivial determinant.
+More precisely, $\su$ does not parametrize isomorphism classes of vector bundles on $C$, but S-equivalence classes.
+We recall this equivalence for the reader's covenience.
+It is well-known that every semistable vector bundle $E$ admits a \textit{Jordan-Holder filtration}